KChuene/xrpc/README.md

 # XRPC - XML Remote Procedure Call
 A wrapper script for the xmlrpc.client python module providing command-line like interaction with xml rpc servers.
-Inclueds some sub-commands for ease of use and <br>
-a lite bruteforcer for discovering rpc functions.
+Inclueds some sub-commands for ease of use and a lite bruteforcer for discovering rpc functions.

 ## Structure